President’s Award for Teaching Excellence, 2017

 M. Phil.
 (Cambridge)

-Forsyth’s research has been supported by research grants and awards from the Social Science and Humanities Research Council of Canada, the Office of Public Engagement (Memorial), the Association for Sound Recording Collections, the Helen Creighton Folklore Society, the Sir Ernest MacMillan Memorial Foundation (2008 Award for Research in Canadian Music), the Government of Ontario, the University of Toronto, the British Library World and Traditional Music Sound Archive, Cambridge Commonwealth Trust, and the University of Cambridge.
+Meghan’s research has been supported by research grants and awards from the Social Science and Humanities Research Council of Canada, Digital Museums Canada, Office of Public Engagement at Memorial University, Association for Sound Recording Collections, Helen Creighton Folklore Society, Sir Ernest MacMillan Memorial Foundation, Government of Ontario, University of Toronto, British Library World and Traditional Music Sound Archive, Cambridge Commonwealth Trust, and the University of Cambridge.

 Meghan served as Acting Director of the Research Centre for the Study of Music, Media, and Place (2020–2021) and Director of the Bruneau Centre for Excellence in Choral Music.

 She teaches graduate seminars in ethnomusicology and undergraduate music courses, including Thinking & Writing about Music, Music and Ecology, Music in Canada, and Music of the Modern World.
 She also developed an online course on North American Popular Music.